hgrf/racine/README.md

     [Install]
     WantedBy=multi-user.target

 Where you will have to replace [user name] by your user name and [path] by the path where you installed the programme.
 The second path (/usr/bin) is where you should have installed the git executable.

 Note that for the execution of gunicorn, the group has to be set to `www-data` so that the `msm.sock` file is accessible for the nginx server (this also applies to the upstart configuration above).

 Now activate autostart:

     sudo systemctl enable msm

-## in both cases, continue here:
+### Setting up nginx

 Now install nginx: